F25MIST4610-62755-Group7/AthensBarTracker/README.md

 ## Technology Usage Disclaimer

 The [“Markdown Format report schema” MySQL Workbench plugin by tmsanchez on GitHub](<https://github.com/tmsanchez/workbenchscripts>) was used to create the initial draft of the data dictionary.
 Copilot AI was then used to: alter the column names to match the format seen in “**MIST 4610 DB Dictionary”** on the ELC, update datatypes, and fill the format column.
-[Claude.ai](<http://Claude.ai>) was used to generate dummy data.
+[Claude.ai](<http://Claude.ai>) was used to generate dummy data and assisted in writing the scenario description.